plukacs/lab-governance/Product Dev/Visibl.md

 - _Tactical, governance, demo_: retrospective before the demo meeting
   - go through the tickets
-  - if a ticket is not DONE by the time of the retrospective: remove story point but keep in sprint; move remainging subtasks to the next sprint
+  - if a ticket is not DONE by the time of the retrospective: move it to the next sprint
   - next sprint planning: reestimate remaining tickets
+  - fill the todo after the demo, create clarification tasks for anything uncertain

 ### Branching
 Use master branch